edumor/KipuBankV2/README.md

 **3.2 Test ETH Deposit:**
 ```
 Function: depositETH()
+⚠️  Note: This is a payable function - no parameters needed

+- In the "depositETH" section, find the "Value" field (not a parameter field)
-- Enter amount in ETH: 0.01 (for 0.01 ETH deposit)
+- Enter amount to send: 0.01 (for 0.01 ETH deposit)
 - Click "Write" → Confirm in MetaMask
 - Wait ~15-30 seconds for confirmation
 - Note the transaction hash

+The contract automatically:
+1. Receives your ETH (in WEI via msg.value)
+2. Gets current ETH/USD price from Chainlink oracle
+3. Converts to USD (6 decimals) for internal accounting
+4. Updates your balance in USD terms
 ```

 **3.3 Verify Deposit:**